South Central Texas

 (1840 - 1841), San Marcos

-A Texas Army post located at San Marcos Springs at the head of the San Marcos River.
+A Texas Army fort located at San Marcos Springs at the head of the San Marcos River.
+Camp San Marcos (1840 - 1841) was the initial campsite, but remained along with the fort until the post was withdrawn.
 Marker at Aquarena Springs Park behind the visitor center.

 New Braunfels Forts